marrio-h/universal-parallax/README.md

 </section>
 ```

-:zap: You can also use a class to define your `background-image` in CSS, instead of using `data-parallax-image=""`
+:zap: You can also use `background-image` to define your image instead of using `data-parallax-image=""`

 #### #4
 Initialize the JS function